 There’s a native copy command that you can run from the redshift query executioner face called the COPY command:

 That allows you to pull in data from a specific object into a specific table that you’ve created in Amazon Redshift.

 It is quite crucial after pulling data into Redshift from an S3 bucket to verify the data load by performing some test queries.
 It would be useful to take into consideration the consistency model of S3 while copying your data into S3.
 You can check more information in AWS’s documentation here.

 Running COPY command, executes automatic compression encoding on each piece of data pulled in and it works like this:

 Analysis of the data —> Sampling of columns —> Selecting best possible compression method —> Applying compression into the Redshift table after data loading.

 If you have small tables and want an ad hoc replication of your MySQL database to Redshift, the dump and load approach is the right fit for you.

 2. AWS Data Pipeline

 Amazon offers a separate service called Data Pipeline with two main functions.
-Reliably process and move data between different AWS and storage services, as well as on-premises data sources, at specified intervals (your own data center or inside of Amazon itself).
+You may process and move data between different AWS and storage services, as well as on-premises data sources, at specified intervals (your data center or inside of Amazon itself).